snthcy/interwebz/README.md

 Huge thanks to [Lee Robinson](https://github.com/leerob/) for providing amazing and free of cost courses to teach people like me React and Next.js.
-The general design of the website is inspired from him and the  [next.config.js](https://github.com/leerob/leerob.io/blob/main/next.config.js) file is based from his repo.
+The general design of the website is inspired from him and the  [next.config.js](https://github.com/leerob/leerob.io/blob/main/next.config.js) file is a modified version of his repo.